 Figure 1: Economic Discomfort Index Formula

-The graph below illustrates the EDI over time.
+Figure 2 illustrates the EDI over time.
 It is noteworthy that the two components of the EDI are impacted differently by changes in the Federal Funds Rate.
-When the Federal Reserve wants to combat inflationary pressure, it will raise the Federal Funds Rate, slowing down economic growth, decreasing the inflationary pressures in the economy, and decreasing the demand for labor.
+When the Federal Reserve wants to combat inflationary pressure, it will raise the Federal Funds Rate, slowing economic growth, decreasing the inflationary pressures in the economy, and decreasing the demand for labor.
 When the Federal Reserve wants to reduce the unemployment rate, it will decrease the Federal Funds Rate, stimulating the economy and increasing the labor demand and increasing inflationary pressures in the economy (Board Of Governors Of The Federal Reserve System, 2020).